 -Constant Ear Infections

 Note: If your dog has an extreme reaction to an allergen, it could cause anaphylaxis.
 This includes difficulty breathing, shock, vomiting, and incontinence.
 If you notice any of these symptoms, get your pup to the vet immediately.

 Most Common Dachshund Allergens

 My dog, Artemus, was severely allergic to anything Beef Flavored.
-We bought him a large beef flavored cow femur from the store and the next day he was vomiting, licking and itching his paws.
-His face was severely bloated like a balloon.
+One day, we bought him a beef flavored bone from the store and the next day his face was severely bloated, he was vomiting, and licking and itching his paws.
 That was a pretty clear indication that beef was one of his allergies.

-If your doxie tends to lick or itch during certain times of the year, they may have an Inhalation Allergy (aka Canine Atopy).
+You know it’s allergy season when you start sneezing and itching your watery eyes.
+We humans aren’t the only ones who suffer from seasonal allergies, many dogs get them too.
+If your doxie tends to lick or itch during certain times of the year, they may have a Seasonal Inhalation Allergy (aka Canine Atopy).

 Symptoms include: sneezing, itching, rubbing their face, and licking their paws.
 This is caused by seasonal pollen.
 This is a lot like hay fever for people.
-Instead of respiratory problems, doxies are more affected with sneezing and itchy skin issues.
+Instead of respiratory problems, doxies are more affected with sneezing, licking, and itchy skin issues.

 The Dachshund dog breed is more likely to be affected by seasonal pollen than other dog breeds.

-Think about it, Dachshunds are lower to the ground.
-Their bellies, paws, and arms are all exposed to grass, carpets, dusty floors, etc.. making it more likely to cause skin irritation or allergies.
+Dachshunds are lower to the ground.
+Their bellies, paws, and arms are all exposed to grass, carpets, dusty floors, etc.. making it more likely to cause skin irritation and allergies.